 The indicators in this theme explore disparities in barriers to and opportunities for educational success and student outcomes,

-The Impediments to Learning topic experienced the largest two-year score jump of all 18 topics in Tulsa Equality Indicators.
+For the second year in a row, the Impediments to Learning topic had the greatest improvement in score from baseline of all 18 topics in Tulsa Equality Indicators.
 This is especially good news as it seems to suggest the breaking down of barriers to equality in educational opportunities.
 In reality, the data behind the scores reveal that while some progress was made in the disadvantaged groups’ experiences, deteriorating circumstances for the advantaged groups contributed to the score improvements as well.
 Each of the indicators in this topic involve absence from the learning environment, which naturally hinders a student’s ability to succeed academically.

 National research has found correlations associating higher levels of community racial bias with higher levels of African American students being disproportionately perceived as problematic and more harshly disciplined for the same offenses as White students, adding to higher rates of suspension and expulsion.